 Use information management principles, techniques, and systems, and patient care technology to communicate, manage knowledge, mitigate error, and support decision making.

 Use leadership, management, legal, and ethical principles to guide practice as a professional nurse.

-culture of caring to provide holistic, compassionate patient care.
+Promote a culture of caring to provide holistic, compassionate patient care.

 The Associate Degree Registered Nurse gives care within the framework of his/her educational background.
 The curriculum is designed to prepare the graduate to provide nursing care in a variety of structured health care settings.
 Such areas include:

 hospitals, long-term care facilities and medical offices.
 Job openings are present throughout the country and in a variety of health care agencies.
 Mid-Plains Community College actively assists the graduate in job placement.
 Salary levels will vary with geographical area and the type of position.

 All NURS courses must be completed with a grade of 78% (C) or higher to progress through the program.
 All non-nursing courses must be completed with a grade of C+ or higher to progress through the program.
 Courses must be followed in the sequence of study.
 If a student receives a grade lower than a “C” in an NURS course or a “C+” in non-nursing courses during a given semester, withdrawal from the program is required.
 Unsatisfactory clinical performance will result in a non-passing grade for the nursing course.